 Crop, rotate, trim, split footage using the basic video editing tools

 Then double click the video footage in the timeline to bring up the video and audio editing panel.
 Here, you can rotate or crop video, adjust brightness, saturation, contrast, slow or speed up the playing speed, set audio pitch, volume, fade in/out, and more.

 Touch up your footage with music, texts, intro/credit and more

 Background music will add a really nice touch to your movie.
 You can drag and drop the imported music to the music track, and this will cause music to play along with your video.
 You can also add words to describe the action, or simply point out something interesting.
 To do this, just click the “Text” button in the tool bar, drag-n-drop a text effect to the text track and enter your words.

-When you’re done, hit “Create” to save your footage to different formats, directly upload to YouTube or burn to DVD as you like.
+When you’re done, hit “Export” to save your footage to different formats, directly upload to YouTube or burn to DVD as you like.